-Are you excited about today’s post, How to Cope Baseboards?
-Ha!
-The funny thing about it is that baseboards are one of those projects that tends to be put off, when in reality they don’t take that long, don’t cost that much to install and add so much to a space.
+I get excited about sharing nitty-gritty how-to projects like this one, about coping trim.
+Baseboards are one of those projects that tends to be put off, when in reality they don’t take that long, don’t cost that much to install and add so much to a space.
 For some reason though, we (and I know some of you) put them off still.
 Weird, right?!

-Every time we upgrade baseboards in a new room, we feel like it’s a great investment and adds value to the house.
-It’s been a natural fit for us because we’ve replaced a ton of our floors but even if you were keeping your floors… adding a chunky baseboard instead of a 3″ baseboard can drastically “up” the modern appeal in a space.
+Every time we replace baseboards in a new room, we feel like it’s a great investment and adds value to the house.
+It’s been a natural fit for us because we’ve replaced a ton of our floors but even if you were keeping your floors… adding a chunky baseboard (I really like 5″ baseboards for 8′ ceilings) instead of a 3″ baseboard can drastically “up” the modern appeal in a space.

 How to Cope Baseboards